Stanwood, Washington: Economy

 As of 2015, Stanwood has an estimated workforce population of 4,644 and an unemployment rate of 4.1 percent.
 The most common occupations for Stanwood residents are in the education and health care sector, which employs 24.1 percent, followed by manufacturing (17.5%), retail (13.3%), and entertainment and food services (11.2%).
 Only 14 percent of employed residents work within Stanwood city limits, while the rest commute to other cities for work.
 The most common commuting destinations for Stanwood residents include Everett, with 15 percent of traffic, Seattle (8.5%), Mount Vernon (5%), Arlington (4.6%), and Marysville (4.5%).
 The average one-way commute for the city's workers was approximately 27.5 minutes; 83.5 percent of commuters drove alone to their workplace, while 7.4 percent carpooled and 2.8 percent used public transit.

 The city's largest employers are the Stanwood-Camano School District and the Josephine Sunset Home, which provide approximately 550 and 303 jobs, respectively.
 One of the city's other large employers was the Twin City Foods frozen food processing plant, which packaged frozen vegetables and fruits until it ceased operations in 2017.
 The original plant was destroyed in an accidental fire on April 28, 1996, causing $50 million in damage and leaving 111 full-time workers unemployed until a new plant opened the following July.

 Demographics

-Stanwood is among the smallest cities in Snohomish County, with a population of 7,705 people as of the 2020 census.
-By 2035, the city and its surrounding urban growth area is expected to have a population of 11,085.
+Stanwood is among the smallest cities in Snohomish County by population.
+By 2035, the city and its surrounding urban growth area are expected to have a population of 11,085.
 The greater Stanwood area, which includes Camano Island and other nearby communities, has a total population of 33,000 people.

 Stanwood was noted for its historically large Scandinavian population, particularly Norwegians, who settled in the region in the early 20th century.
 As late as 1949, over 60 percent of Stanwood residents were of Norwegian, Swedish, or Danish descent.
 By 2000, however, only 17.6 percent of residents identified themselves as having Scandinavian ancestry.